kiwiproject/dropwizard-jakarta-xml-ws/README.md

 Release 0.6.0 will remove deprecated code, i.e. the deprecated methods in `JAXWSBundle`.
 It will also rename the modules so that they are consistent, i.e. rename `dropwizard-jaxws` to `dropwizard-jakarta-xml-ws`.
+Finally, 0.6.0 *comments out* the Maven Shade plugin in the POM of `dropwizard-jakarta-xml-ws-example` so that the JAR deployed to Maven Central is small (a few KB instead of the 40+ MB uber-jar).

 In some future version, we will rename the packages to use the `org.kiwiproject` prefix and then some suffix, e.g. `dropwizard.jakarta.xml.ws` (which matches the actual Jakarta packages which begin